 What should I serve with Jalapeno Popper Chicken Casserole?

-I like to serve this with a green salad but any non-starchy vegetable will work as a side dish.
+I like to serve this with a green salad with my Paleo Ranch Dressing but any non-starchy vegetable will work as a side dish.
+Other good choices are Oven-Roasted Green Beans or Southwest Cauliflower Salad.

 If you enjoy a little kick to your food (and you probably do since you are looking at a jalapeno recipe after all) make sure to try my friend Sarah’s Buffalo Chicken Casserole over at My Montana Kitchen!